fabver82/intro-react/README.md

 > Introduction to react by creating a simple Todo App

 <p>You can create "todos",and you can sort them by active or completed.
-You will see how many todos are left and you can add them by filling the form above and press enter or click the "add Todo" button.
+You will see how many todos are left and you can add them by filling the form above and press enter or click the "V" button.
 When a Todo is complete, just click it and it will disapear from the active todo list</p>

 <p>use of framer-motion library for reordering list of todos.</p>